MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/admin-reference.md

 ---
-# required metadata

-title: Finance and Operations and Common Data Service admin reference
+title: "Business Central and Common Data Service admin reference" ms.custom: na ms.date: 08/12/2020 ms.reviewer: solsen ms.suite: na ms.tgt_pltfrm: na
-description: This topic covers set up and configuration of virtual entities for Finance and Operations.
-author: Sunil-Garg
-manager: AnnBe
-ms.date: 07/13/2020
 ms.topic: article
-ms.prod:
-ms.service: dynamics-ax-applications
+ms.service: "dynamics365-business-central"
-ms.technology:

-# optional metadata

-# ms.search.form:
-audience: Developer, IT Pro
-# ms.devlang:
-ms.reviewer: sericks
-ms.search.scope: Operations
-# ms.tgt_pltfrm:
-# ms.custom: NotInToc
-ms.search.region: Global
-# ms.search.industry:
-ms.author: sunilg
-ms.search.validFrom: 2020-05-31
-ms.dyn365.ops.version: 10.0.12
+author: solsen
 ---

-# Finance and Operations and Common Data Service admin reference
+# Business Central and Common Data Service admin reference
 [!include[banner](../includes/banner.md)]

 > [!IMPORTANT]
-> This functionality requires [Platform updates for version 10.0.12 of Finance and Operations apps](../get-started/whats-new-platform-update-10-0-12.md) and service update 189 for Common Data Service.
+> This functionality requires [Platform updates for version 10.0.12 of Business Central apps](../get-started/whats-new-platform-update-10-0-12.md) and service update 189 for Common Data Service.
 The release information for Common Data Service is published on the [latest version availability page](https://docs.microsoft.com/business-applications-release-notes/dynamics/released-versions/dynamics-365ce#all-version-availability).

-This topic provides step-by-step instructions about how to set up and configure virtual entities for Finance and Operations apps in Common Data Service.
+This topic provides step-by-step instructions about how to set up and configure virtual entities for Business Central apps in Common Data Service.

 ## Getting the solution
-The Common Data Service solution for Finance and Operations virtual entities must be installed from Microsoft AppSource virtual entity solution.
-For more information, see [Finance and Operations virtual entity](https://appsource.microsoft.com/product/dynamics-crm/mscrm.finance_and_operations_virtual_entity).
+The Common Data Service solution for Business Central virtual entities must be installed from Microsoft AppSource virtual entity solution.
+For more information, see [Business Central virtual entity](https://appsource.microsoft.com/product/dynamics-crm/mscrm.finance_and_operations_virtual_entity).

 Ensure the following solutions are installed in Common Data Service.
 These solutions must be extracted from the downloaded package.

-- **Dynamics365Company** - This adds the **Company** entity, which is referenced by all Finance and Operations entities with a PrimaryCompanyContext metadata value.
+- **Dynamics365Company** - This adds the **Company** entity, which is referenced by all Business Central entities with a PrimaryCompanyContext metadata value.

-- **MicrosoftOperationsVESupport** - This provides the core support for the Finance and Operations virtual entity feature.
+- **MicrosoftOperationsVESupport** - This provides the core support for the Business Central virtual entity feature.

-- **MicrosoftOperationsERPCatalog** - This provides a list of available Finance and Operations entities through the mserp_financeandoperationsentity virtual entity.
+- **MicrosoftOperationsERPCatalog** - This provides a list of available Business Central entities through the mserp_financeandoperationsentity virtual entity.

 - **MicrosoftOperationsERPVE** - This is the API-managed solution, which will contain the generated virtual entities as they are made visible.

 ## Authentication and authorization

 After the solutions are imported in the Common Data Service environment, both environments must be set up to connect to each other.
-Common Data Service will call Finance and Operations using Service-to-Service (S2S) authentication, based on an Azure Active Directory (AAD) application.
+Common Data Service will call Business Central using Service-to-Service (S2S) authentication, based on an Azure Active Directory (AAD) application.
 This new AAD application represents the single instance of the Common Data Service environment.
-If you have multiple pairs of Common Data Service and Finance and Operations environments, separate AAD applications for each pair must be created to ensure connections are established between the correct pair of Finance and Operations and Common Data Service environments.
+If you have multiple pairs of Common Data Service and Business Central environments, separate AAD applications for each pair must be created to ensure connections are established between the correct pair of Business Central and Common Data Service environments.
 The following procedure shows the creation of the AAD application.

 > [!IMPORTANT]
-> The AAD application must be created on the same tenant as Finance and Operations.
+> The AAD application must be created on the same tenant as Business Central.

 1. Go to <https://portal.azure.com> **\> Azure Active Directory \> App registrations**.